Tape Deck Heart: Writing and composition

 Explaining the album's title, Turner stated, "A 'Tape Deck Heart' is someone who has a love of music above anything else.
 I don’t miss cassettes, but I am of an age - like many of us - whose music listening life was defined by Walkmen and C90 tapes."

 Comparing the album's lyrical and thematic content to his previous album, England Keep My Bones (2011), Turner noted: "This record isn't about England at all — I did that last time round.
 This album is about self-examination, running through your own faults, about change, and about ending.
 Something like that."

 Regarding the track, "Four Simple Words", Turner stated, "I think that song is something of a nod towards Queen, stylistically.
 But it’s not something that markedly runs through the record as such, I don’t think."
 Turner elaborated, "I tell people it's about dancing but it's really a song about punk rock and the pleasantly surprising revelation that, at 31, my ethics and approach to music are the same as when I was 15."

 Artwork

-The artwork for the album was done by SWFL tattoo artist Heather Ann Law.
+The artwork for the album was done by tattoo artist Heather Ann Law.
+She later appeared as herself in the music video for “Losing Days”, giving Turner a new tattoo.